 An excellent way to undermine Western economies is to render their power generation unreliable and expensive.
-That objective of Green thinking is progressively being achieved by government policy throughout the Western world.
+That objective of Green thinking is progressively being achieved by Government policy but without popular voter mandate throughout the Western world.

 These straightforward calculations are intended to answer the simple question:

 “roughly how much would it cost to generate the same amount of power as is produced by the present fleet of UK Weather Dependent Renewables, using conventional generation technologies, (Nuclear or Gas-firing) ? and how do those figures compare ?”.

 Accordingly the post quantifies the scale of the fiscal waste and the burdens on utility bills attributable to the use of UK Weather Dependent Renewables as in 2019.
 It combines the comparative costs of generation technologies, published by the US Energy Information Administration in 2020 with information on the Nameplate rating of installed UK Weather Dependent Renewable installations and their actual productive power output as of 2019.

 According to these calculations, the approximate long-term UK cost commitment to these Renewables is ~250 £billion.
 This amounts to about twice the annual, cost of the NHS or about 11% of annual UK GDP.
 As can be seen later, these estimates show that using Weather Dependent Renewables in the UK costs 10 – 12 times as much as using Natural Gas for electricity generation and about 2 – 3 times as much as Nuclear power.